Didisimmons/LILELI-QUIZ-GAME/readME.md

 * The "Read more" button on the homepage should direct the user to the various types of comics related to the specific topic clicked.

-*	Every time the user skips to a new question in the questionnaire, the option answers should be random.
+*	Every time the user skips to a new question in the quiz, the option answers should be random.
 The order of the responses should differ from that of the script.js file.

 *  When the user has finished playing the game, a form should be provided in which they can enter their names and phone numbers in order to be contacted.